-Each autumn, cold and flu season descends upon us like a hurricane, flattening anyone who gets caught in its path.
+Each year, cold and flu season descends upon us like a hurricane, flattening anyone who gets caught in its path.

-And we get sick and (of course) don’t take care of ourselves properly, which causes us to become even sicker and more rundown, and inevitably we miss days of work and (if you don’t have paid sick leave) lose out on much needed pay.
+And we get sick and (of course) don’t take care of ourselves properly, which causes us to become even sicker and more rundown.
+Inevitably, we miss days of work and — if we don’t have paid sick leave — lose out on much needed pay.

-So, to make sure we’re taking proper care of yourself while recuperating, we spoke with Dr. Kate Moran, Emergency Medicine Physician for USACS Colorado West, to get an actual doctor’s advice on what to do when you’re sick, what medicines to take, and the answers to other random questions you’ve probably wondered about, but were too afraid to ask for fear of looking foolish.
+So, to make sure we’re taking proper care of ourselves, we spoke with Dr. Kate Moran, emergency medicine physician for USACS Colorado West, to get an actual doctor’s advice on how to get rid of a cold, what to do when you’re sick, what medicines to take, and the answers to other random questions we’ve all wondered about (but were too afraid to ask for fear of looking foolish).
 I feel no shame when asking questions of medical professions, and I definitely felt no shame speaking with Dr. Moran since (full disclosure) we have been friends since kindergarten.

-Dr. Moran: The flu is caused by the virus Influenza.
+The flu is caused by the virus influenza.
 The flu can causes body aches, fevers, fatigue, nausea, vomiting, diarrhea, cough, etc. The very young, the very old, those with complicated medical histories, and sometimes even the young and healthy can get very sick from the flu.
 Most people can recover from the flu with symptomatic treatment at home, but some do need to be hospitalized.

 Colds usually are limited to cough, congestion, fevers, sore throat, and upper respiratory symptoms.

 What are your recommendations for the best over-the-counter cold medication?

 Congestion – guaifenesin (Mucinex), pseudoephedrine (Sudafed — in most states this is behind the counter and requires a valid ID to purchase), and oxymetazolone (afrin nasal spray).